arkency/posts/posts/2020-05-12-multitenancy-with-postgresql-schemas---what-youd-rather-know-before.md

 publish: false
 ---

-**PostgreSQL extensions can no longer reside in public schema** - if you use any extensions (like `pgcrypto`, `ltree`, `hstore`) you need to put them to a separate schema - e.g. `extensions` and always have it in the search_path (alongside the chosen tenant).
+### PostgreSQL extensions can no longer reside in public schema

+If you use any extensions (like `pgcrypto`, `ltree`, `hstore`) you need to put them to a separate schema - e.g. `extensions` and always have it in the search_path (alongside the chosen tenant).
 In Apartment you do this via:

 ```ruby
 Apartment.configure do |config|